 A group of relatively short par fours create some interesting risk/reward opportunities, affording long hitters a chance to set up for possible eagles and likely birdies.
 The 299 yard

-16th is reachable off the tee, though a set of deep front bunkers may convince golfers to take a more cautious approach.
-There also are opportunities to cut distances with
+7th is reachable off the tee, though a set of deep front bunkers may convince golfers to take a more cautious approach.
+There also are opportunities to cut distances with accurate

-accurate shots over lakes or ponds, on doglegs that require both distance and acuracy.
-The 404 yard ninth and 440 yard eighteenth are wonderful finishing holes on each side,
+shots over lakes or ponds, on doglegs that require both distance and acuracy.
+The 440 yard 9th and 404 yard 18th are wonderful finishing holes on each side, with beautiful

 As with all great designs, Chimera presents an interesting group of par threes.
 These four holes measure between 160 and 200 yards from the tips, and rate course handicaps of

-15, 17 and 16, with the 200 yard fifteenth a good challenge as the 10th ranked hole.
-Hazards in the form of waste areas, sand bunkers and water are highlighted on each of these
+6, 8 and 7, with the 200 yard 6th a good challenge as the 10th ranked hole.
+Hazards in the form of waste areas, sand bunkers and water are highlighted on each of these holes,

-holes, which for the average golfer (playing from the Rossa tees) can be played with short or mid irons.
-Though the putting surfaces are often contoured, the surrounding
+which for the average golfer (playing from the Rossa tees) can be played with short or mid irons.
+Though the putting surfaces are often contoured, the surrounding complexes

 Our day at Chimera was a special experience.
 We found the layout to fair yet challenging - and the price is certainly right.
 It was great to find the course in wonderful shape.
 The